Sample Answer

 Leaders and the Company’s Profile

-Consider what has been your worst experience in working for someone who demonstrated the worst of ethical behavior.
+Consider what has been your worst experience in working for someone who demonstrated the worst ethical behavior.

 I was once a part of an organization where the leader expressed unethical behaviors, which influenced the work of all employees.
 Lateness was highly discouraged; hence, the supervisor was supposed to monitor employee lateness and reprimand employees who were persistent with their lateness.
 The supervisor had a friend who was late almost daily, but they were never reprimanded for violating the rules, while other employees were.
 This was a demonstration of poor ethics by this leader.

 In this case, the employees started becoming intentionally disrespectful because they had a reason to complain about the justice in rules implementation.
-Employees also started becoming less motivated because they believed the favoritism was reflected in other areas, such as performance management.
-They believed that the management evaluated their performance based on the relationships they had with the leaders.
+Employees also became less motivated because they believed the favoritism was reflected in other areas, such as performance management.
+They believed that the management evaluated their performance based on their relationships with the leaders.
 People who knew the supervisor were likelier to get a higher performance rating.
 Even though this may not have been true, it is what people had been led to believe because of one supervisor’s actions.
 Therefore, this demonstrates how a leader’s unethical actions can negatively influence employees’ respect for the rules and motivation to work hard.
 In turn, the organization’s performance may diminish.

 References